-HIGH Advanced and effective use of material and skills relevant to Game Day.
-Routine showcases the team's ability to lead the audience and promote school spirit.
+This score reflects the team's ability to connect with the audience through advanced and effective use of material and movement to motivate and leave a lasting impression though practical and game day relevant choreography, crowd interaction, and entertainment value.
+Routine strongly showcases the team's ability to lead the audience and promote school spirit.